About The Nationwide E-Invoicing Initiative

-IMDA implemented the nationwide electronic invoicing network in 2019 to help businesses improve efficiency, reduce cost, enjoy faster digital payment and stay green at the same time.
-This network is an extension of the International Peppol E-Delivery Network allowing businesses to transact internationally with other linked companies.
+IMDA implemented the nationwide E-invoicing network in 2019 to help businesses improve efficiency, reduce cost, enjoy faster digital payment, and stay green at the same time.
+As one of the leading e-invoicing solution providers, this network is an extension of the International Peppol E-Delivery Network allowing businesses to transact internationally with other linked companies.

 Highlight on Key Milestones